Call us : (02) 9938 5419

 Do your kids need to read books that that will not only ignite their enthusiasm for stories, but also meet their developmental and learning needs?

-Speech Pathologist and former director of the Multi-Lit Literacy Centre at Macquarie University, Vickie Leung, shares top tips about the best books to buy for emerging readers.
+Speech Pathologists at Kids First shares top tips about the best books to buy for emerging readers.

 What books are best for your kids?